Tour operator insurance: 5 considerations to protect your business

 Disclaimer – Before we dive in, this post is designed to be a general primer into liability insurance for tour operators.
 For specific details and questions about different policies, we recommend reaching out to your insurance agent or lawyer.

-What insurance do I need for my tour business?
+What types of insurance do I need for my tour business?

 Every business has a unique set of liabilities, so deciding which liability insurance you need comes down to asking yourself this: